pact-foundation/docs.pact.io/docs/pact_broker/tags.md

 To find out what this means, read below!

 Tags are simple String values that that belong to "pacticipant" version \(that is, application version\) resources in the Pact Broker.
-They are typically used to provide metadata about a version, the most common use cases being to indicate the git branch of a version \(eg. `master`\) or a stage \(eg `test`, `prod`\).
+They are typically used to provide metadata about a version - the most common use cases being to indicate the git branch of a version \(eg. `master`\) or a stage \(eg `test`, `prod`\).

 Pacticipant version tags can be used for multiple purposes.